-A Bank of America credit card’s interest rate can be anywhere from 14.74% to 24.99%.
-It depends on both your creditworthiness and which Bank of America credit card you apply for.
+The Bank of America credit card interest rate can be anywhere from 15.74% (V) to 27.74% (V).
+It depends on both your credit standing and which Bank of America credit card you apply for.
 All Bank of America credit card APRs are variable, meaning they can change over time.

 Here are the Bank of America credit card interest rates:

 Each Bank of America credit card also has more than one interest rate.
-There’s the regular APR, which applies to purchases and balance transfers and ranges from 14.74% to 24.99%.
-Several cards have a 0% APR on purchases and/or balance transfers for a certain number of months before the regular APR takes effect.
-And if you miss a payment, you could have a penalty interest rate of up to 29.99%.
-The APR for cash advances can be anywhere from 17.74% to 26.99%, depending on your creditworthiness and card.
+There’s the regular APR, which applies to purchases and balance transfers and ranges from 15.74% (V) to 27.74% (V).
+Several cards have a 0% APR on purchases and/or balance transfers for a certain number of months, before the regular APR takes effect.
+And if you miss a payment, you could have a penalty interest rate of up to $40.
+Ultimately, there is also an APR for cash advances that can be anywhere between 20.74% - 30.74% (V), depending on your creditworthiness and the card.

 If you want to increase the chances of getting a low Bank of America credit card interest rate, you should make sure your credit is as good as possible before applying.
 Doing anything you can to bump up your income can also make a difference.
 But if you pay your credit card bill in full every month, you won’t ever have to worry about the interest rate.

 Credit cards will always have multiple interest rates.
 There are separate rates for purchases, balance transfers, cash advances and late payments.
-Cash advance APRs range from 24.99% to 26.99%.
+Cash advance APRs range from 24.99% to 30.74%.
 Penalty interest rates for late payments can be a maximum of 29.99%.
-The Barclaycard Arrival Plus and Citi Simplicity cards do not have penalty interest rates, for example.
+The Citi Simplicity® Card doesn't have a penalty interest rates, for example.

 If a Mastercard with the lowest possible interest rate is your priority, you may need to look beyond the big banks and explore options from credit unions.
 Credit unions have specific membership requirements, so check to make sure you’re eligible.